BrianAllan/Regression-Modeling-and-Movie-Prediction/README.md

-## Multiple Linear Regression Modeling and Movie Prediction using Data from Rotten Tomatoes and IMDB
+## Multiple Linear Regression Modeling and Movie Prediction using Data from Rotten Tomatoes and IMDb

 ### Project Description